Union générale des israélites de France: The Office of the Commissioner General for Jewish Affairs

-The Police for Jewish Affairs (PQJ) was officially created by a government decree by Pucheu in October 1941 (together with the Anti-Communist Police Service [SPAC] and the Secret Society Police Service [SSS] intended to operate against freemasonry).
+The Police for Jewish Affairs (PQJ) was officially created by a government decree by Pucheu in October 1941 (together with the Anti-Communist Police Service [SPAC] and the Secret Society Police Service [SSS] that was intended to operate against freemasonry).
 Before the creation of the PQJ, there was a small group of police officers in Paris under the leadership of Commissioner François and Judenreferat Dannecker.
 In the whole of the southern zone, the PQJ had only about thirty employees, who were not well accepted by the Vichy administration.
 In the occupied zone, the PQJ never respected its legal limits: it could play the auxiliaries of the German police by harassing the Jews, but each time there was a round-up, the national police was called in and not the PQJ.

 The Second law on the status of Jews of 2 June 1941 further restricted the professional practice of Jews and had been adopted on the initiative of the CGQJ.
 The law of 22 July 1941 enabled the CGQJ to control the Aryanisation of Jewish companies, which was in fact its essential work.
 Aryanisation had been implemented by German ordinances since the beginning of the occupation.

-The Institute for the Study of Jewish Questions (IEQJ, Institut d'étude des questions juives) was responsible for promoting anti-Jewish propaganda and was established by Dannecker and the Propagandastaffel, and placed under the direction of antisemitic propagandist Captain Paul Sézille, who had no direct link with the CGQJ or any other Vichy administration.
+The Institute for the Study of Jewish Questions (IEQJ, Institut d'étude des questions juives) was responsible for promoting anti-Jewish propaganda and was established by Dannecker.
+The German Propagandastaffel service, which controlled all French press and publishers was placed under the direction of the antisemitic propagandist Captain Paul Sézille, who had no direct link with the CGQJ or any other Vichy administration.